New synthesis models of consistent extragalactic background light over cosmic time: Basic Results

 We show the $Q_{\rm H II}(z)$ and $Q_{\rm He III}(z)$ results in the left-hand panel of Fig.~\ref{fig5}.
 We also show recent measurements of $Q_{\rm HII}$. \hi~reionization in our model completes at $z=5.8$ ($z$ at which $Q_x(z)=1$) consistent with high-$z$ Lyman-$\alpha$ forest observations \citep{Beckerr01, Fan06}.
 Our $Q_{\rm H II}(z)$ is in agreement with lower limits from \citet{Mcgreer15} obtained using dark-pixel statistics of high-z QSO spectra and with measurements of \citet{Greig17} and \citet{Banados17} obtained using Lyman-$\alpha$ damping wings of two highest redshift QSOs.
 Our $Q_{\rm H II}(z)$ is also consistent with the measurements obtained from the diminishing population of high-$z$ Lyman-$\alpha$ emitters obtained by \citet{Schenker14}, \citet{Mason17} and \citet{Inoue18}.
 We calculate the electron scattering optical depth $\tau_e$ of CMB \citep[Eq.~12 from][]{Khaire16}.
 The $\tau_e(z)$ from our reionization model is shown in the central panel of Fig.~\ref{fig5}, which reaches asymptotic value $\tau_e=0.55$ consistent with the measurements of \citet{Planck16b}.
 This reiterated the results of \citet{Khaire16} that new constraints on \hi~reionization does not require $f_{\rm esc}(z)$ at $z>6$ to have a steep evolution and a constant value, such as 0.15 used here (equation~\ref{eq.esc}), is sufficient to produce the consistent $\tau_e$.
 The \hi~reionization history is same for all of our UVB models obtained with different $\alpha$ because in these models the \hi~reionization is driven by galaxies and QSOs contribute negligibly.

 \heii~reionization in our fiducial model with $\alpha=-1.8$ completes at $z=2.8$.
 It is consistent with various measurements of \heii~Lyman-$\alpha$ effective optical depths \citep[\theii;][]{Kriss01, Shull04, Shull10, Fechner06, Worseck11, Worseck16}, measurements of peak in the redshift evolution of mean IGM temperature \citep{Becker11t, Hiss17} and also with theoretical models of \heii~reionization \citep{McQuinn09, Compostella13, Plante16}.
 We also consistently reproduce \theii~from \citet{Worseck16}, as shown in the right-hand panel of Fig.~\ref{fig5}.
 It shows \theii~calculated from our fiducial UVB model \citep[using equation 9 and 10 from][]{Khaire17sed} for an assumed Doppler broadening $b=28$ km/s with blue curve and the shaded cyan region provides values encompassed by changing b from 24 to 32 km/s.
 The red data points, shown to guide the eyes, are the median values of \theii~(within 95 percentile errors) as obtained in three different $z$ bins \citep[see table 2 of][]{Khaire17sed}.
 Note that the \heii~reionization history and \theii($z$) depends on the value of $\alpha$.
 As shown in \citet{Khaire17sed}, only $-2.0<\alpha<-1.6$ are consistent with both \theii~measurements and epoch of \heii~reionization being $2.6<z<3.0$.
+Similar conclusions are presented in recent study by \citet{Gaikwad18} using the UVB models presented here in hydrodynamic simulations of the IGM explicitly taking into account the non-equilibrium ionization effects.